Laser Research Centre Team

 Laser Research Centre / Biomedical Science: Researcher / Lecturer

-Anine Crous is a young researcher at the Laser Research Centre and lecturer at the department of Biomedical Sciences in the Faculty of Health Sciences, University of Johannesburg, South Africa.
+Dr Anine Crous is a young researcher at the Laser Research Centre and lecturer at the department of Biomedical Sciences in the Faculty of Health Sciences, University of Johannesburg, South Africa.
 Her research interests are in phototherapy, more precisely Photodynamic Therapy (PDT), Photobiomodulation (PBM), stem cells, cancer stem cells (CSCs), and gold nanoparticle antibody conjugates.
-She has 11 accredited journal publications, written 6 chapters and 6 published proceedings.
-She has an h-index of 5 and >90 citations.
+She has 14 accredited journal publications, published 6 chapters and 6 published proceedings.
+Dr Crous also peer reviews for various international scientific journals.
+She has a Scopus citation of 96 and H-index of 6, and a Google scholar h-index of 6 and >145 citations.
 Dr Crous is a guest editor for JoVE, a peer-reviewed scientific journal that publishes experimental methods in video format.
-She has co-supervised two master’s students graduated cum-laude.
-Dr Crous has received postgraduate scholarships from the National Research Foundation (NRF), Cancer Association of South Africa (CANSA), South African Research Chairs Initiative SARChI and held an NRF Scare Skills Postdoctoral Fellowship.
+She has co-supervised two master’s students graduated cum-laude and one PhD candidate.
+Dr Crous has received a collaboration grant from the African laser Centre, postgraduate scholarships from the National Research Foundation (NRF), Cancer Association of South Africa (CANSA), South African Research Chairs Initiative SARChI and held an NRF Scare Skills Postdoctoral Fellowship.
+She was an emerging leader scholar 2022 in the department of Industrial Psychology and People Management.
+Dr Crous has presented her research at 14 conferences nationally and internationally.
+She is a member of The Optical Society (OSA), World Association for photobiomodulation Therapy (WALT), International Society for Stem Cell Research (ISSCR), The South African Society of Biochemistry and Molecular Biology (SASBMB), The International Society for Optics and Photonics (SPIE) and South African Council for Natural Scientific Professions (SACNASP).
 Other achievements include receiving Postdoctoral Fellows Research Excellence Awards for 2020 and 2021; the ISSCR 2021 Zhongmei Chen Young Awards for Scientific Excellence; University of Johannesburg Faculty of Health Sciences Top Achievers Award 2020; Postdoctoral Certificate of excellence from the Laser Research Centre 2020; international poster presentation awards; 2019 Top Achievers Doctoral Award for outstanding achievement; was a finalist for the University of Johannesburg Three Minute Thesis Competition in 2018 and the winner of the cross faculty 2-minute dissertation competition 2016.

 Dr Rahul Chandran, PhD (Botany)